12 weeks | 30 CPE credits

 Module 3 Planning & Pacing

-Participants will share and analyze their Scope and Sequence, and review their Year-at-a-Glance planning document.
-Teachers will examine examples of self-pacing in secondary math classrooms and explore ways to incorporate self-pacing into their multimodal, student-centered approach to Algebra 1 instruction.
+Participants will share and analyze their Scope and Sequence and review their Year-at-a-Glance planning document.
+Teachers will examine examples of self-pacing in secondary math classrooms and explore ways to incorporate self-pacing into their own developing multimodal, student-centered approach to secondary math instruction.

-Module 4 Personalizing Algebra 1 Using Blended Learning
+Module 4 Personalizing Secondary Math Using Blended Learning

 This module focuses on familiarizing educators with instructional methods and online resources that promote student-centered learning, while also incorporating a data-driven approach.
 Teachers will create their own content using video-creation software and explore a choice of online adaptive programs to integrate into unit-level personalized pathways, enabling them to differentiate content and facilitate mastery-based self-pacing.
 Personalized pathways will include checkpoints that guide pacing based on data, as well as a progress tracking component.

-Module 5 Inquiry, the 5Es, and Purposeful Technology in an Algebra 1 Classroom
+Module 5 Inquiry, the 5Es, and Purposeful Technology in a Secondary Math Classroom

 This module promotes the use of multimodal tools and strategies to encourage student exploration and inquiry.
 Teachers will explore and create job-embedded artifacts using the 5E framework to organize a mix of online and offline elements, leveraging adaptive online programs and online platforms to gamify practice and assessment with feedback, as well as platforms like Desmos and Geogebra that encourage students to learn through discovery.
 Students will investigate concepts using hands-on and virtual simulations to recognize patterns and make lasting connections.
 Teachers will incorporate student-led reflections, explanations, and collaborative learning opportunities within the 5E framework.

 This module asks participants to consider periodic assessments throughout the year, including continual formative assessments, unit summative assessments, SCAs, benchmarks, and the STAAR.
 Participants evaluate data from these assessments and develop student data trackers to support students in making data-guided choices in their review to help them achieve growth and, ultimately, mastery.
-This module provides examples of student tracking systems and highlights TEA STAAR resources to guide teachers in developing their own data-tracking approach, ensuring STAAR preparation is built into blended Algebra 1 instruction.
+This module provides examples of student tracking systems and highlights TEA STAAR resources to guide teachers in developing their own data-tracking approach, ensuring STAAR preparation is built into blended secondary math instruction.
+Secondary math teachers with non-tested preps will also explore data-tracking strategies to support data-driven instruction tailored to their unique classroom needs.

-Module 7 Moving Forward with Blended Learning in Your Algebra 1 Classroom
+Module 7 Moving Forward with Blended Learning in Your Secondary Math Classroom

-The final module asks participants to reflect on their explorations in the course and determine which blended frameworks and resources will best support their planning and implementation of Algebra 1 instruction using blended learning.
-Teachers will develop a comprehensive action plan with next steps for planning and implementing blended learning in their Algebra 1 classrooms, as well as future professional development and collaboration opportunities on their campus, in their district, offsite, or virtually.
+The final module asks participants to reflect on their explorations throughout the course and determine which blended learning frameworks and resources will best support their planning and implementation of secondary math instruction.
+Teachers will develop a comprehensive action plan outlining next steps for planning and implementing blended learning in their secondary math classrooms, as well as identifying future professional development and collaboration opportunities on their campus, within their district, offsite, or virtually.

 Course Objectives